4 Things Your Knees Say About Your Health

-If you’re thinking of traveling by plane or car for several hours, it’s important to try to keep your legs and shin muscles moving.
+If you’re thinking of traveling by plane or car for several hours, it’s important to try to keep your legs and calf muscles moving.

 Feeling heat and pain directly behind the knee is a warning sign that your knees are forming a clot.

 Clots can be potentially lethal sometimes.
 When a person is in danger, they may need to take blood thinners.